-The Company is among an array of defendants in multiple actions in federal courts alleging claims generally concerning the impacts of widespread opioid abuse, which have been commenced by various plaintiffs such as counties, cities, hospitals, Indian tribes, and others.
+The Company remains a defendant in multiple actions in federal courts alleging claims generally concerning the impacts of widespread opioid abuse, which have been commenced by various plaintiffs.
 In December 2017, the U.S. Judicial Panel on Multidistrict Litigation consolidated many of these cases in a consolidated multidistrict litigation, captioned In re National Prescription Opiate Litigation (MDL No. 2804, Case No. 17-md-2804), which is pending in the U.S. District Court for the Northern District of Ohio ("N.D.
 Ohio").
 The Company is a defendant in the following multidistrict litigation (MDL) bellwether cases:

-- One case remanded to the U.S. District Court for the Northern District of California (City and Cnty. of San Francisco, et al. v.
-Purdue Pharma L.P., et al., Case No. 3:18-cv-07591-CRB).
-Following a bench trial, the court entered a liability finding against Walgreens in August 2022.
-The court has scheduled a second trial regarding remedies for November 2022 at which time the court will determine how much is to be paid.
-The Company has the right to appeal any judgment but is unable to predict the outcome relative to remedies or apportionment as well as the outcome of any appeal as the trial is ongoing. - Two cases in N.D.
+• Two consolidated cases in N.D.
 Ohio (Cnty. of Lake, Ohio v.
 Purdue Pharma L.P., et al., Case No. 18-op-45032; Cnty. of Trumbull, Ohio v.
 Purdue Pharma L.P., et al., Case No. 18-op-45079).
-In November 2021, the jury in that case returned a verdict after trial in favor of the plaintiffs as to liability, and a second trial regarding remedies took place in May 2022.
-In August 2022, the court entered orders providing for injunctive relief and requiring the defendants to pay \$650.6 million over a 15-year period to fund abatement programs.
+In November 2021, the jury returned a verdict in favor of the plaintiffs as to liability, and a second trial regarding remedies took place in May 2022.
+In August 2022, the court entered orders providing for injunctive relief and requiring the defendants to pay \$651 million over a 15-year period to fund abatement programs.
 The court found that the damages are subject to joint and several liability and as such made no determination as to apportionment.
 These decisions are currently on appeal.